Māori parent representation on the board of trustees

 How We Are Going

-In 2017, there were 2010 schools with sufficient numbers of Māori students that, for the students to be fairly represented, we would expect to have at least one Māori parent on the school board of trustees.
+In 2019, there were 2,036 schools with sufficient number of Māori students to expect at least one Māori parent representative on the school board.
 This expectation is based both on the number of Māori students and the number of positions on the board.

 Where To Find Out More